Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 - Power equipment to feed electronics

-And guess who designs these hosts?
-Mechanical engineers!
+Guess who designs these hosts?
+Yup, you got it—mechanical engineers!

-Important Note: innovations in software happen rapidly due to the low overhead of development.
-Naturally, we then think software is taking over the world.
-But, perspective is important, as software needs the material world more than we need it.
+Important Note: Software innovations happen at lightning speed, thanks to low development overhead.
+It’s easy to think software is taking over the world.
+But remember, it needs us and our material world more than we need it.

 Future technological advancements

-- Evaluate countless variables and study scenarios simultaneously
+- Evaluating countless variables and studying scenarios simultaneously

 Engineers adapting to a rapidly changing job market

-Job markets constantly evolve.
-Through software and electronics, more lower-level mechanical engineering jobs will become automated.
-Or, at the very least, the same jobs, which once required three engineers will now only require one.
-Then with globalization, outsourcing jobs will become even more common and less taboo.
+Let’s face it, job markets are always changing.
+Thanks to software and electronics, more lower-level mechanical engineering jobs will be automated.
+Or, at the very least, jobs that used to need three engineers might only need one now.
+Plus, with globalization in full swing, outsourcing jobs will become even more widespread and less frowned upon.

-Absolutely not.
-The demand for mechanical engineers is only rising, but with a caveat.
-You can no longer just coast by because you have some letters stacked after your name.
-We’re moving into a future where results only matter, as the competition is fierce.
-You’ll need to either further specialize, or combine your skills with another trade.
+Absolutely not!
+The demand for mechanical engineers is only going up, but here’s the catch.
+Resting on your laurels just because you’ve got some fancy letters after your name won’t cut it anymore.
+We’re zooming into a future where only results matter, and it’s a race to the top.
+You’ll either need to dive deeper into your niche or blend your skills with another trade.

 - 5 NASA engineering mindset lessons for engineers